This article originally appeared in the April 2019 edition of Senior Scope. Article and photos by Seth Thomas.

 “People are looking to our communities as examples,” said Cargie. “[The movement] will effect what matters most to people, which is making communities stronger, services accessible, social engagement possible, and the health of our neighborhoods attainable.”

-More than two dozen people representing various agencies, nonprofits and municipal departments are meeting regularly to focus on these seven areas and to ensure that steps on the action plan are being carried out.
+More than two dozen people representing various agencies, nonprofits and municipal departments are meeting regularly to focus on these eight areas and to ensure that steps in the action plan are being carried out.
 During the event at Buttonwood, several representatives from the team offered updates and discussed future plans.

 “We’re working on expanding the availability of evidence-based programs that help seniors live at home for as long as possible,” said Joyce Dupont, Wellness Director from the Greater New Bedford Community Health Center.
 “These programs help with memory and chronic disease management.”